NHSDigital/NRLF/terraform/account-wide-infrastructure/README.md

 Before deploying the NRLF account-wide infrastructure, you will need:

-- Initial AWS account [bootstrap](../bootstrap/README.md) completed
+- AWS accounts that have already been bootstrapped, as described in [bootstrap/README.md](../bootstrap/README.md).
+This is a one-time account setup step.
 - The required packages to build NRLF, see [the Setup section in README.md](../../README.md#setup).

 ## Deploy account wide resources